XchenPan/bapie-cexample/README.md

-All kinds of examples written in C language
+All kinds of examples written in C/C++ language